This article was updated in December 2021 to reflect changing conditions, prices and trends.

 Another major sub-sector is measuring equipment, which makes up more than 16% of revenue and reflects Australia’s heavy economic reliance on the mining industry.

-In the United Kingdom, the medical and surgical equipment sub-sector accounts for nearly a quarter of revenue but, like other countries, this share is expected to expand as demand for Covid-related products increases.
+In the United Kingdom, the medical and surgical equipment sub-sector accounts for nearly a quarter of revenue, but like other countries, this share has expanded as demand for Covid-related products increased.

 Eye-related products are the next largest sub-sector in the UK, making up just over 22% of industry revenue.
 However its share of revenue is expected to decline, as many procedures are discretionary and the economic downturn is putting financial pressure on households across the country.